Interventions Services for Children between 0 and 3 years of age

 Individual Parent TEACCHing Sessions: 8 – 12 Sessions Model

 Individualized Parent TEACCHing Sessions are designed to facilitate a collaboration/partnership between TEACCH staff and parents.
-A key to this collaboration is our underlying philosophy that parents know their child best and that TEACCH can provide information, strategies, and support to address the needs of their child.
-Individual parent TEACCHing sessions are available to parents of individuals with autism of all ages.
+A key to this collaboration is our underlying philosophy that parents know their children best and that TEACCH can provide information, strategies, and support to address the needs of their children.
+Individual parent TEACCHing sessions are available to parents of autistic individuals of all ages.

 Our clinical services are provided as part of the UNC Health Care system’s UNC Faculty Physicians group.
 We accept Medicaid, Medicare, Tricare, some BCBS plans, State Health Plan, and we are in-network for many insurance carriers.

-Parents are strongly encouraged to attend the Chapel Hill TEACCH Parent Information Seminar prior to beginning individual sessions.
-The seminar is two hours in length and designed to provide information about autism and structured teaching.
+Parents are strongly encouraged to attend the Chapel Hill TEACCH Parent Information Seminar before beginning individual sessions.
+The seminar is two hours in length and is designed to provide information about autism and structured teaching.

 TEACCH for Toddlers